Nish01/OntologyClassifierApplication/README.md

 # OntologyClassifierApplication
-The application is web based.
+The application is web based and uses the play framework.